jarvenja/tauplayer/README.md

 ## License

-This project is licensed under GPL License v3 - see the LICENSE.md file for details.
+This project is licensed under _GPL License v3_ - see the LICENSE.md file for details.

 ## Usage

 tauplayer is used via Text-based User Interface (TUI).
 When launched it opens the Options menu, where you can select the action of your choice.

-When using you should be somewhat familiar with these terms:
+Understanding these terms makes using easier:
-- Cache is a memory buffer, which Player reserves for audio playback.
+- _Cache_ is a memory buffer, which Player reserves for audio playback.
-- Collection is a group of named streams, which are stored in .cvs file in its name and /collections sub directory under installation directory.
+- _Collection_ is a group of named streams, which are stored in .cvs file in its name and /collections sub directory under installation directory.
-- Player is audio player application, which tauplayer uses for playback.
+- _Player_ is audio player application, which tauplayer uses for playback.
-- Playlist is a formatted list of links to audio files. tauplayer supports currently playlists only in .m3u format.
+- _Playlist_ is a formatted list of links to audio files. tauplayer supports currently playlists only in .m3u format.
-- Playlist Directory is a parent directory under which tauplayer scans available playlists.
+- _Playlist Directory_ is a parent directory under which tauplayer scans available playlists.
-- (Radio) Stream URL is a direct link to radio station's online stream.
+- _(Radio) Stream URL_ is a direct link to radio station's online stream.
 Same radio stream can be stored in many Collection files.
-- tauplayer is abbreviation for words Terminal Audio Player.
+- _tauplayer_ is abbreviation for words Terminal Audio Player.
 At its most concrete minimum it is one Bash shell script file (tauplayer.sh).
-- (Text) terminal is a text input and output environment, where you can start and run commands.
+- _(Text) terminal_ is a text input and output environment, where you can start and run commands.

-The following is some of main activities presented.
+The following are some of functions described step by step.

 ### Change Collection